 Wrongful death.A fatality might be considered the ultimate injury a victim of a car crash can experience.
 When such a tragedy occurs, surviving family members and loved ones may be able to file a wrongful death lawsuit against the responsible driver or party.

 Car accidents can come in many shapes and sizes.
 In Tampa, the most common types of crash cases we handle are:

-In addition to ensuring you receive the maximum benefits possible under your PIP policy, a skilled car accident attorney will help you file a personal injury lawsuit against the at-fault driver by proving that your injuries are severe enough to warrant additional compensation.
+In addition to ensuring you receive the maximum benefits possible under your PIP policy, our knowledgeable car accident attorneys can help you explore other options—including, if necessary, helping you file a personal injury lawsuit against the at-fault driver by proving that your injuries are severe enough to warrant additional compensation.

-If your insurance claim is denied or inadequate, a car accident attorney can also negotiate with insurance adjustors on your behalf for the maximum payout.
-If your attorney and the insurers are unable to reach an agreement, the lawyer may have to file a lawsuit against the insurance company and other parties involved in the accident to ensure you get the compensation you deserve.
+If your insurance claim is denied or inadequate, our skilled injury lawyers can also negotiate with insurance adjusters on your behalf for the maximum payout.
+If the insurers are unable to reach an agreement, we are fully prepared to file a lawsuit against the insurance company and other parties involved in the accident to ensure you get the compensation you deserve.

-When disaster hits, call us to speak with an expert Tampa car crash lawyer at Lorenzo & Lorenzo.
+When disaster hits, contact us to speak with an experienced Tampa car crash lawyer at Lorenzo & Lorenzo.
 We are experts in personal injury and car accident cases.
 During your FREE consultation, we’ll show you how our family is committed to fighting for you.